 Now that you have size and fit sorted, what type of suit do you buy first?
 With all the different patterns, colour combinations, textures and weights, it is hard to determine which suit will serve you best.
 We have put together a guide to help you get the balance of classic pieces and trendy statements just right.

 Choosing Suit Colours

 If you are buying your first suit, it is best to start with something classic.
 Start with solid colour suits in navy or grey tones which are more versatile than an all-black number, and then you can begin to build up with textures and patterns.

 Choosing Suit Fabrics

 Otherwise known as the classic twill Serge is a durable military grade fabric that is often used for classic suits.
-It is a high quality woolen material, often rich in colour, and finished off so that the fibres are prominent giving it a clear and polished finish.
-By starting your collection off with a serge fabric in a dark navy or other solid colour you will have a classic yet versatile base to your wardrobe.
+It is a high-quality woollen material, often rich in colour, and finished off so that the fibres are prominent giving it a clear and polished finish.
+By starting your collection off with a serge fabric in a dark navy or other solid colour you will have a classic yet versatile base for your wardrobe.

 Birdseye & Herringbone